ArantesVini/cybersecurity-practice/portswigger/sql-injection/labs.md

+# SQLi Labs and Tools

-# SQL Injection - A Cybersecurity Study
+## SQL Injection (SQLi) - A Critical Cybersecurity Threat

-## Introduction

-SQL injection is a common and critical vulnerability found in web applications that interact with a database.
-It occurs when untrusted user input is improperly handled and allows an attacker to execute malicious SQL queries, potentially gaining unauthorized access to the database or compromising sensitive data.
-This GitHub repository serves as a documentation of various SQL injection techniques tested on PortSwigger Web Security Academy.
+SQL Injection (SQLi) is a severe cybersecurity vulnerability that poses a significant risk to web applications and databases worldwide.
+It is one of the most common and dangerous attack techniques employed by malicious actors to compromise data integrity, confidentiality, and availability.
+This GitHub repository aims to provide a comprehensive understanding of SQLi, its various manifestations, and effective mitigation strategies.

+SQLi occurs when an attacker maliciously inserts malicious SQL code into input fields or parameters of a web application.
+This code then gets executed by the application's underlying database, allowing the attacker to gain unauthorized access and manipulate the database contents.
+The consequences of a successful SQLi attack can be devastating, ranging from unauthorized data disclosure to complete system compromise.

 ## SQL Injection Allowing Login Bypass